 Keeping records of grades helps kids see how they're doing and lets parents know when they might need to speak with a teacher about their children's progress.

-Find more resources on educational family traditions as well as other schooling content on the next page.
+Find more resources on educational family traditions as well as other schooling content below.

 - Dierking, Lynn, Luke, Jessica, Foat, Kathryn, & Adelman, Leslie.
 "The Family and Free-Choice Learning."
 American Association of Museums.
 2001.
 (Aug.
 4, 2011) http://www.aam-us.org/pubs/mn/MN_ND01_FamilyLearning.cfm